chickendining/Challenge-01/README.md

 - **Functionality:** Does the application work as expected?
 - **Code Quality:** Is the code clean, well-organized, and properly commented?

-## Submission Guidelines

-- Fork this repository.
-- Complete your project as described above within your fork.
-- Ensure that your application runs without errors.
-- Push your code to your forked repository.
-- Submit a pull request to the original repository with your completed project.
-- In your pull request, include a brief description of your project and any special instructions for running it, if applicable.

 ## Screenshots
 ![Home page](screenshots/01-home.PNG)
 ![After click the next button](screenshots/02-next.PNG)
 ![Searching example 1](screenshots/03-search1.PNG)
 ![Searching example 2](screenshots/04-search2.PNG)
 ![Searching example 3 with next](screenshots/05-search5.PNG)

-(Include a few screenshots of your finished application here for reference)

 ---